ECGen/coNet/README.md

 where multiple networks have been observed.
 Two other functions were written to provide a way to analyze these network sets.

-One function, `meanNet`, will calculate the "mean" or average of a set of networks.
+One function, `meanNet`, will calculate the “mean” or average of a set of networks.
 The result is the cell-wise summation of all matrices divided by the total number of matrices.
 This function requires that the set of networks all have the same dimensionality and that they are